Kavali: Governance

 Kavali Municipal Council is the seat of local government which administers Kavali town.

 Education

 As per the school information report for the academic year 2018–19, the town has a total of 57 schools.
 These include 34 private, 2 ZPHS and 21 municipal schools.

-VSU PG Study centre and JB college is located in Kavali.
+VSU PG Study Centre and Jawahar Bharati College is located in Kavali.
 3 engineering colleges are present in the town.